compbiozurich/UZH-BIO392/course-results/2021/denis-adamec/Day_10_Notes.md

 3. In this step the tool `FilterMutectCalls` is used to filter a small data vcd file.
 In the output VCF Call file, calls that are likely true positives get the **PASS** label, while others are labeled with the reason for filtering.

+4. IGV

+In IGV, the mapped reads can be seen in the 2_tumor_normal_m2.bam track.
+A single SNV (C>T) is highlighted in red.